Latest Developments

 Latest situation

 The Hong Kong economy recorded moderate growth in the first quarter of 2024.
-According to the advance estimates, real GDP grew by 2.7% in the first quarter of 2024 over a year earlier.
-On a seasonally adjusted quarter-to-quarter basis, real GDP increased by 2.3%.
-Looking ahead, exports of services should be supported by further revival of inbound tourism alongside the continued recovery of handling capacity and the Government’s efforts to promote a mega event economy.
-Geopolitical tensions and tight financial conditions will continue to affect exports of goods, but some slight improvement may be seen as external demand has held up relatively well so far.
-Domestically, rising household income and the Government’s initiatives to boost sentiment should help private consumption, but the changing consumption pattern of residents may pose challenges.
+Exports of services remained as an important driver of growth, while total exports of goods improved further.
+Private consumption and overall investment expenditures continued to expand.
+Real GDP grew by 2.7% year-on-year, having increased by 4.3% in the preceding quarter.
+On a seasonally adjusted quarter-to-quarter comparison, real GDP increased by 2.3%.
+Looking ahead, the Hong Kong economy should record further growth in the rest of the year.
+Exports of services should be supported by further revival of inbound tourism alongside the continued recovery of handling capacity and the Government’s efforts to promote a mega event economy.
+Exports of goods should improve further if external demand holds up, though geopolitical tensions will bring uncertainties.
+Domestically, rising employment earnings and the Government’s initiatives to boost sentiment should help private consumption, but residents’ changing consumption pattern may pose challenges.
 Continued economic growth should lend support to fixed asset investment.
-However, a longer period of tight financial conditions may have some dampening effects on economic confidence and activities.
-The revised figures on GDP and more detailed statistics for the first quarter of 2024, as well as the revised GDP forecast for 2024, will be released on 17 May 2024.
+However, a longer period of tight financial conditions may affect local economic confidence and activities.
+Taking into account the actual outturn in the first quarter and the latest developments of the global and local situation, the real GDP growth forecast for 2024 as a whole is maintained at 2.5%-3.5%.
+The forecast rates of underlying and headline consumer price inflation for 2024 are maintained at 1.7% and 2.4% respectively.

 External sector (PDF) (Excel)